The correct test is important! Insist on the test methods listed below and seek advice from a specialised professional if you are unsure.

 Recommended

-• PCR test with a swab from three areas of the body: mouth (pharyngeal), genitals (urethral/vaginal) and rectum (anal)
+• PCR test with swabs from three areas of the body: Mouth (pharyngeal), genitalia (urethral/vaginal) and rectum (anal)

 Not recommended